-The following description of our capital stock and provisions of our certificate of incorporation and bylaws are summaries and are qualified by reference to the certificate of incorporation and bylaws.
+The following description of our capital stock and provisions of our certificate of incorporation and bylaws are summaries and are qualified by reference to the certificate of incorporation and bylaws that will become effective upon the closing of this offering.
 Copies of these documents have been filed with the Securities and Exchange Commission as exhibits to our registration statement, of which this prospectus forms a part.
+The description of our common stock reflects changes to our capital structure that will occur upon the closing of this offering.

-Our authorized capital stock consists of 120,000,000 shares of common stock, par value \$0.0001 per share, and 5,000,000 shares of preferred stock, par value \$0.01 per share, all of which preferred stock is undesignated.
+Following the closing of this offering, our authorized capital stock will consist of 120,000,000 shares of common stock, par value \$.0001 per share, and 5,000,000 shares of preferred stock, par value \$0.01 per share, all of which preferred stock will be undesignated.

-As of February 28, 2015, we had issued and outstanding 20,369,683 shares of our common stock, held by 54 stockholders of record.
+As of February 28, 2014, we had issued and outstanding: